 Yesterday I struck up a conversation with a lady at Starbucks.
-When I told her I was a lawyer, she said “You know, I have always wondered, what should I do if I get in an accident?
+When I told her I was an auto accident lawyer, she said “You know, I have always wondered, what should I do if I get in an accident?
 Is just exchanging insurance info enough?”
 It is really easy, in the midst of the stress and everything else going on at an accident scene, to overlook a lot of little important things.
 To help you out if you are ever in an accident, we have put together this list.
 Print it out and keep it in your glove box in your car!
-Here are a few steps to take after any type of motor vehicle accident:
+Here are a few steps to take after any type of motor vehicle accident.

 - Remain at the scene: The most important thing to do when considering what to do after a car accident is to remain at the scene.
 If you leave the accident scene without notifying the police, you may face criminal charges as a hit-and-run driver.

 - Check for serious injury: Make sure everyone involved in the accident is all right.
 Call for an ambulance if necessary.